 Fundraising Strategies and Plans

 We recently had Emily Fitchpatrick on The Ministry Growth Show and the insight she shared in the EPISODE provided some really valuable direction on a couple of topics that every ministry, no matter how successful, are looking to improve upon.
 Emily started her career in the ministry space working for the Billy Graham Association.
 She’s worked in ministry for 15 years and started the first home for sex trafficked girls in the United States called On Eagles Wings.
 Emily grew the organization from an idea to a staff of 14 and a $1.5 million yearly budget.
 Emily now serves ministries as a consultant and coach guiding non-profits through her consultancy, Flagship Equip.
 In the episode, our conversation centered around fundraising and marketing.
-Earlier in the week, I shared an ARTICLE on fundraising mindset shifts, and today I will be following up and expanding on the discussion we had on fundraising strategies.
+Earlier in the week, I shared an ARTICLE on fundraising mindset shifts, and today I will be following up and expanding on the discussion we had sharing greater detail on fundraising schedules and strategies.

 During our conversation, I asked Emily how she encourages and trains ministry leaders to deal with ministry growth.
 As our ministries grow and our donor bases increase, it becomes more and more difficult to keep the community element strong.
 Communication becomes more and more difficult and keeping your donors informed, educated, and inspired can become overwhelming.
 Emily’s encouragement was to first find a customer relationship management (CRM) software or donor platform that can help you keep track of your donor base.
 I did a search on a software review site that delivered 747 results on CRM’s.
 There are plenty of options on the market and I have no doubt there are exponentially more reviews on each of those CRM’s.
 I’m not going to go into CRM’s in this article, except to say, if your organization is growing and you can’t provide the donor care that you NEED to be providing, then it’s time to get a CRM to help automate some of your communication.
 As ministries, there is never a good reason, financial or otherwise, not to consistently communicate with your partners and supporters.
 Get a CRM as soon as it makes sense.